-Non-Nuclear Nuclear Job Duration Unexcused Absence Job Duration Unexcused Absence 1 to 2 weeks 1 allowed 1 to 6 weeks 1 allowed 3 to 4 weeks 3 to 4 weeks 2 allowed 2 allowed 5 to 12 weeks 3 allowed Note: An additional one (1) occurrence will be allowed for each continuous month.
-Note: An additional one allowed for every second
+Non-Nuclear Nuclear Job Duration Unexcused Absence Job Duration Unexcused Absence 1 to 2 weeks 1 allowed 1 to 6 weeks 1 allowed 3 to 4 weeks 2 allowed 7 to 12 weeks 2 allowed 5 to 12 weeks 3 allowed Note: An additional one (1) occurrence will be allowed for each continuous month.
+Note: An additional one (1) occurrence will be allowed for every second continuous month.